-In 2020, ethanol plants in the U.S. produced more than 17 billion gallons of ethanol.
-There are 201 plants operating nationwide.
+In 2021, ethanol plants in the U.S. produced more than 17 billion gallons of ethanol.
+There are 192 plants operating nationwide.
 These plants are located mostly in the Midwest.
-Many new plants are in the planning stages.
-There are currently over 3,900 E85 fueling stations in 42 states.
+There are currently over 4,200 E85 fueling stations in 46 states.
 Ethanol fuels for heavy-duty applications are available only through bulk suppliers.